sjbiaga/kittens/recursion-4-Defer/README.md

 As before, `res4.value(7)` will overflow the stack, whereas `res6.value(7)` will return `-1`.

-The purpose of `defer` is manifest: keep a `Function0` unapplied until after `self` will have been initialized, and apply it to be the same object-function as `self`.
+The purpose of `defer` is manifest: keep a `Function0` unapplied until after `self` will have been initialized, and apply it to reference the same object-function as `self`.
 The former is captured in it`self`, while the latter (`self`) is returned to the caller of `fix`.
 However, this method does not provide for stack safety.

 ---